DataDog/dd-sdk-reactnative/docs/advanced_configuration.md

 ## Modify or drop RUM events

-To modify attributes of a RUM event before it is sent to Datadog or to drop an event entirely, use the Event Mappers API when configuring the RUM React Native SDK:
+To modify attributes of a RUM event before it is sent to Datadog, or to drop an event entirely, use the Event Mappers API when configuring the RUM React Native SDK:

 ```javascript
 const config = new DdSdkReactNativeConfiguration(